 Why Monitor MPLS to SD-WAN Migrations?

+Monitoring MPLS to SD-WAN migrations is of utmost importance to ensure a smooth and successful transition from one network architecture to another.
 One mistake that businesses make when migrating from MPLS to SD-WAN is lacking visibility over their networks to:

 Step 1.
-Deploy a Network Monitoring Software
+Deploy a Network Monitoring Tool to Monitor End-to-End MPLS to SD-WAN Migrations

 Step 1.
-Deploy a Network Monitoring Software
+Deploy a Network Monitoring Tool to Monitor End-to-End MPLS to SD-WAN Migrations

 • Before your migration (your MPLS network)